Generalised double-logarithmic equation in QCD

-Let's turn this solution~(\ref{GDLQCDSolution}) into $\ln x$ with the help of eq.~(\ref{wlnx}) and see its properties.
-We start with the comparison of our result~eq.~(\ref{GDLQCDSolution}) with the exact result from the three-loop calculations~\cite{Moch:2004pa}.
-Expanding the solution~(\ref{GDLQCDSolution}) only with ${\mathfrak D}_m^1$ and ${\mathfrak D}_m^2$ (or using only two-loop results~(\ref{ADNSQCDDLExpL1}) and~(\ref{ADNSQCDDLExpL2})) we find for the expansion of $\hat P^{(2)}_{+,0}(x)$ near $x=0$, which can be written in general as
+Let's transform the solution~(\ref{GDLQCDSolution}) into the logarithmic form in terms of $\ln x$ with the help of Eq.~(\ref{wlnx}) and study its properties.
+We start with the comparison of our result Eq.~(\ref{GDLQCDSolution}) with the exact result from the three-loop calculations~\cite{Moch:2004pa}.
+Expanding the solution~(\ref{GDLQCDSolution}) only with ${\mathfrak D}_m^1$ and ${\mathfrak D}_m^2$ (or using only two-loop results~(\ref{ADNSQCDDLExpL1}) and~(\ref{ADNSQCDDLExpL2})) we found, that the expansion of $\hat P^{(2)}_{+,0}(x)$ near $x=0$, which can be written in general case as